hartenthaler/hh_extended_family/readme.md

 ## 👥 Family parts

 The default presentation order is based on the generation shift relative to the proband.
+The special family part for godparents, witnesses, and other linked persons is generation-independent and is placed at the end.

 * great-grandparents: generation +3
 * grandparents: generation +2